avodonosov/hashver-maven-plugin/README.md

 For every module in a maven project generates a version which is a hash code of the module sources and its dependency tree (in the spirit of the Nix package manager).
+A build extension can skip modules if artifact for the same version already exists.

 The goal is to avoid rebuild of modules which are not changed.
 Without splitting into multiple repositories, manual version management and the instability of the SNAPSHOT versions.

-Mostly oriented to speedup CI server builds.
+Mostly oriented to speedup CI server builds of multi-module projects.

 ![Maven Central](https://img.shields.io/maven-central/v/pro.avodonosov/hashver-maven-plugin)